All the time that I had been enjoying Mexico City, I was also looking forward to a little trip-within-a-trip: Teotihuacan.

 I finally arrived at the base of the Temple of the Sun.
 I lamented the decision to wear jeans on this of all days, but I didn’t want to stick out like a complete tourist.
 I took many photos, sending them to my friends and family, before taking a deep breath, and starting the climb.

 It wasn’t so much that there were so many steps, but they were steep, and every single one was a workout.
-My heart was beating hard in my chest, and I was sweating like a whore in church, but when I finally made it to the apex of the Temple of the Sun, I did indeed feel reinvigorated, just like Daniel had said.
+My heart was beating hard in my chest, and I was sweating like a whore in church.
+However, when I finally made it to the apex of the Temple of the Sun, I did indeed feel reinvigorated, just like Daniel had said.
 The breeze cooled me off, and the views were spectacular.
 As if mandated by some Mesoamerican deity, a large cloud passed right in front of the sun, giving everyone some well-deserved shade.

 “What sound?”
 He responded in Spanish.